protyay/FirstRepo/README.md

 # FirstRepo
-This is my FirstRepo on Git
+This is my FirstRepo on GitHub which will be further updated to add AWESOME project.
+WATCH THIS SPACE